dmiller/clojure-clr-next/_posts/2024-06-24-corrigendum-static-initialization.md

         public static void main@()
         {
-            B.EmptyC@ = new C(0);
+            B.StaticEmptyC@ = new C(0);
-            B.init@7 = 1;
+            B.init@3 = 1;
         }
     }
 }
 ```

-The variable such as `$_.init@` and `B.init@7` are used to detect circularity conditions in static field initializations.
+The variable such as `$_.init@` and `B.init@3` are used to detect circularity conditions in static field initializations.
 It appears that one pays a small price on every static field reference to test that initialization has happened properly.

 I had read in a few places online that the tiered compilation of the modern JITter would get rid of this overhead eventually.
 But I wasn't seeing it.